sudo-self/web-project/README.md

 # Web Project Setup Script

-This Bash script automates the setup process for a basic web project.
+This Bash script or npm package automates the setup process for a basic web project.
 It creates a directory structure with essential files, downloads favicon and apple-touch-icon images, generates an HTML file with a basic structure, creates a license, README, and robots.txt files, initializes a Git repository if desired, and optionally runs the project on a local server.

 ## Usage